hilal26bce10947/Banking-System-Project/README.md

 ## Instructions for testing
-Test account creation, duplicate accounts, deposits, withdrawals, insufficient balance, invalid input, account details, and account deletion.
+Test account creation, duplicate accounts, deposits, withdrawals, insufficient balance, invalid input, account details, and account deletion by entering different types of datas then check outputs are as expected or not.
+If outputs are as expected then program can run without fail and passed the test.
+If give error or wierd output then there is a mistake in source code.
-Also input repeated and invalid values and check output to test it works correctly or not.
+These are the following instructions which should be kept in mind to pass the test:

+1) If user entered value iss found repeated then it should displays "Account Already exists".
+2) If the user enters letters instead of a numeric amount, the program displays an error message instead of stopping.
+3) It should checks whether an account exists before performing an operation.
+4) It should accepts only positive amounts for deposits, withdrawals, and opening balances.
+5) The withdrawal function should prevents the user from withdrawing an amount greater than the available balance.